nigelperks/LegacyBasic/README.md

 ### Building on Windows

-Using Visual Studio 17 2022 on 64-bit Windows for example:
+Using Visual Studio 17 2022 on 64-bit Windows for example.
+This is a multi-configuration generator.
+The configuration (Debug, Release) is selected at build time.

 ```
 md Build